Kanye West's Twitter, Instagram locked over offensive posts

 Representatives for Ye did not return requests for comment.

-Meta, which owns Facebook as well as Instagram, at times will place restrictions on accounts that it deems repeatedly in violation of its rules.
-The sanctions may include temporary restrictions on posting, commenting or sending direct messages.
+Adidas said Thursday that it was placing its lucrative sneaker deal with Ye under review.
+And on Saturday, Instagram locked out posts by the rapper-entrepreneur over content violations.
+His Twitter account was locked Sunday.

-Ye had returned to Twitter on Saturday following a nearly two-year hiatus, reportedly after Instagram locked his account.
+The social media policies for Twitter and Instagram prohibit posting offensive language.

-“Welcome back to Twitter, my friend,” responded Elon Musk, who last week renewed his $44 billion offer to buy Twitter following a monthslong legal battle with the company.
+Ye’s Twitter suspension came just a day after he returned to Twitter after a nearly two-year hiatus — and was welcomed back by Elon Musk.
+“Welcome back to Twitter, my friend,” posted Musk, who last week renewed his $44 billion offer to buy Twitter following a monthslong legal battle with the company.

 The billionaire and Tesla CEO has said he would remake Twitter into a free speech haven and relax restrictions, although it’s impossible to know precisely how he would run the influential network if he were to take over.